 The aim of the Task Force is to improve victims' recourse to compensation for injury or loss, particularly though applications to the Violent Offences Compensation Fund.
 A leaflet on the rights and duties of victims of human trafficking is being prepared, explaining the possibility of securing a payment from the Violent Offences Compensation Fund, as well as other ways for victims of human trafficking to receive compensation.
 The information in this leaflet is primarily intended for victims and it will be distributed among the organisations involved in combating human trafficking and providing care for victims.
-When the leaflets are being distributed, the relevant agencies will be specifically informed of the possibilities afforded by the Violent Offences Compensation Fund for victims and persons who notify human trafficking offences will include a standard text referring to the possibility for victims of violent crimes to apply for a payment from the Violent Offences Compensation Fund.
+When the leaflets are being distributed, the relevant agencies will be specifically informed of the possibilities afforded by the Violent Offences Compensation Fund for victims of human trafficking.
+It is also the intention that all correspondence from the PPS to victims and persons who notify human trafficking offences will include a standard text referring to the possibility for victims of violent crimes to apply for a payment from the Violent Offences Compensation Fund.

-10 Decree of 24 July 2010, adopting the Advance on Compensation Order (Implementation) Decree [Uitvoeringsbesluit voorschot schadevergoedingsmaatregel], Bulletin of Acts, Orders and Decrees 2010, 311.
+Decree of 24 July 2010, adopting the Advance on Compensation Order (Implementation) Decree [Uitvoeringsbesluit voorschot schadevergoedingsmaatregel], Bulletin of Acts, Orders and Decrees 2010, 311.